ember-animation/ember-animated/tests/dummy/app/templates/docs/sprites.md

 In this example, messages that are considered `removedSprites`, `insertedSprites`, or `keptSprites` after each animation.
 When a message is deleted from the inbox, it becomes a `removedSprite`.
 This makes sense because the message is deleted from the inbox where the inbox was the initial location of the message, and the message does not have a set final destination.

 When the inbox is refreshed, a new message is added.
-This added message is an `insertedSprite` and its final destination or endpoint was the inbox, and it did not have a set starting point.
-Finally, the remaining messages in the inbox that are not deleted or added from refresh at each render are `keptSprites`.
-All of the `keptSprites` do not change location, so the initial and the final location of these messages is the inbox.
+This added message is an `insertedSprite` that ends in the inbox, and does not have a set starting point.

+Finally, the remaining messages in the inbox that are not deleted or added are `keptSprites`.
+All of the `keptSprites` are untouched and do not change location, so the initial and the final location of these messages is the inbox.

 {{#docs-demo as |demo|}}